CS-SI/BAS/README.md

 ### With conda and a yml file

-The toolbox works in a specific environment that can be installed through conda using the environment_bas.yml file
+The toolbox works in a specific environment that can be installed through conda using the `environment_bas.yml` file.

 ```shell
 conda env create -f environment_bas_py38.yml # for python 3.8